Spellpunk101/OS-Group-16/README.md

 prompt> make
 prompt> ./chash
 ```
+Notes:

-notes:  the main function prints out the number of lock acquisitions/releases accounting
+the main function prints out the number of lock acquisitions/releases accounting
 for the 1 anticipated grab/release from the ensuing print call that happens after it.

 Our delete only makes one lock grab/release.